 I quit teaching, but now what?
 That phrase became easier than I ever though possible.
 Just because I quit teaching didn't mean that I had to in fact, stop doing what I loved.
 Unfortunately, I’d gotten to the point where I'd wake up every morning and go through my routine like I was teaching just to service.
 “If only I could make it through another year, maybe then I could be successful enough with my Teachers Pay Teachers business and be able to quit,” I found myself thinking more and more often.
 Little did I know, I already was successful enough.
 Success isn't measured in money earned, but the number of experiences that make you feel unstoppable.
 Since I quit teaching, those experiences have flooded my life with awe-inspiring motivation, and I want to see to it that you can join me on these journeys.

 I now help thousands of teachers get started selling their teaching resources online.

 I finally had time to dive into my YouTube channel.
-It's a place where I help teachers with things such as comic relief, the teacher organization trends, awesome Amazon finds, and more.
+It's a place where I help teachers with things such as comic relief, teacher organization trends, awesome Amazon finds, and more.
+I created a Facebook group just for teachers.
 More importantly, I began planning my new job around my blog.
 Writing is my greatest passion and now I can share that with you.
 Coming soon we will be talking about all things recipes, boy mom life, homesteading, and more.